Climatic Effects on Endangered Species

 Steven Cook, Professor and Interim Chair

 Expertise in ecology of freshwater invertebrates; fish parasitology; feeding ecology and bioenergetics of freshwater fishes; biotic indices

 Hayden Mattingly, Professor

-Expertise in freshwater fish ecology; conservation biology; endangered species management
+Expertise in freshwater fish and crayfish life history and ecology; conservation biology; endangered species management